Kosisochukwu-code/nodeJs/README.md

 Cross-platform potential

 ## cons
-Poor performance with CPU-heavy tasks
+Poor performance with CPU-heavy tasks,
-Single-threaded limitations
+Single-threaded limitations,
-Callback hell and async complexity
+Callback hell and async complexity,
-Varying quality of libraries
+Varying quality of libraries,
-Security risks from dependencies
+Security risks from dependencies,
-Rapid ecosystem changes
+Rapid ecosystem changes,
 Lack of built-in type safety

 ## below are explanation on these following aspects of node.js